Chart Color Schemes

 Tolga is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Tolga, as assessed at the latest Census, consisted of 98.0% houses and 2.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro Qld's 91.0% houses and 9.0% other dwellings.
-The home ownership level in Tolga stood at 49.6%, with the remaining dwellings either mortgaged (36.7%) or rented (13.7%).
-The median monthly mortgage repayment in the area was $1,600, surpassing Non-Metro Qld's average of $1,430.
-The median weekly rent figure in Tolga was recorded at $300, compared to Non-Metro Qld's $270.
-Nationally, Tolga's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Tolga, as evaluated at the latest Census, comprised 98.0% houses and 2.0% other dwellings.
+In comparison, Non-Metro Qld had 91.0% houses and 9.0% other dwellings.
+The level of home ownership in Tolga was 49.6%, with the remainder either mortgaged (36.7%) or rented (13.7%).
+The median monthly mortgage repayment was $1,600, higher than Non-Metro Qld's average.
+Weekly rent was recorded at $300, compared to Non-Metro Qld's $270.
+Nationally, Tolga's mortgage repayments were lower at $1,600 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing